canonical/pylxd/doc/source/containers.rst

     image from the snapshot is bigger than the logical volume that is allocated by lxc.
 See https://github.com/lxc/lxd/issues/2201 for more details.
 The solution is to increase the `storage.lvm_volume_size` parameter in lxc.
+  - `restore` - restore the container to this snapshot.

 .. code-block:: python